 This is why it is very important to try to understand your audience.
 Who are these people?
 What are they looking for?
 Is your content relevant for your ex-clients?
 For your actual clients?
 The consulting services industry is going through perpetual changes, and only having answers to these questions – and many others - you will get a chance to see your own prospects.
 The ability to understand customers is also one of the greatest challenges for IT consulting firms, among others.

-At the same time, a consulting firm should always try to recruit new individuals who are highly motivated, stress-resilient, and willing to learn.
+Maintaining your reputation as a prime place to work and recruiting top talent is essential to most consulting firms’ strategies.
+Given the challenging nature of the consulting work environment, consulting firm should always try to recruit new individuals who are highly motivated, stress-resilient, and willing to learn.
 Firms strongly depend on the quality of their staff.
 Daniel Nerlich, a founder of the Consultant Career Lounge, recommends several strategies to convince potential talented consultants to join your team.
 You can motivate them with money or provide a decent overall package of life/work balance and flexibility.
 Promise them they would improve as specialists and personalities; promise that they will be involved in the decision-making process.
 But do not forget that once you get such a valuable asset in your team, it is your responsibility to upskill and develop him.

 The outbreak of Covid 19 was an unpredictable event whose consequences were hard to foresee.
 However, this experience helped understand the importance of crisis management.
 Now it is clear that in order to survive, organizations have to identify potential crises before they actually happen, and develop strategies to effectively deal with it.
 Crisis management is one of the challenges of management consulting.